 Latisha Roberson, Accenture’s Inclusion & Diversity Strategic Partnerships Lead has been there, done that, and is ready to help.
 Throughout her career, Latisha has been the “only” in the room more often than not.
 As a black woman with a deep Maryland accent, Latisha has dealt with some of the toughest aspects of being the “only”.

-Here are 8 questions with Latisha Roberson that will give you the 411 on how to navigate being the “only” in the room so that you can confidently take your seat at the table.
+Here are 8 questions with Latisha Roberson that will give you the 411 on how to navigate being the “only” in the room.

 1. When was the first time you were the “only” in the room?